 Here’s the Chinese authors’ defense of their choice of T4 and T3 thyroid hormone molecule source, in their own words:

-Breathe easier: 0.4 mg per kg would be is a very low dose if it’s a child.
+Breathe easier: 0.4 mg per kg of desiccated thyroid (NDT / DTE) would be a very low dose if it’s a child.
 Zhang et al recruited children aged 3 to 12 years.
 According to a random internet page, a 3-year old weighs about 14.2 kg, so they’d get a dose of 5.68 mg per day.
 A 12-year-old weighs about 41.5 kg, so they’d get a dose of 16.6 mg/day.
 An adult full thyroid replacement of desiccated thyroid can be about 120 mg/day.
 It is not that frightening anymore.

 Back to von Hafe et al’s article.